 Validity and reliability

-In this study, pre and post primary data validation process included; the construction of a questionnaire with questions that were not ambiguous nor unclear.
+The pre and post primary data validation process included the construction of a questionnaire with questions that were not ambiguous nor unclear.
 Further, the constructed questionnaire underwent a peer review.
 A piloted study involving five respondents was undertaken, and no proposed changes to the questionnaire were advanced.
 The BOZ internet security and data management systems were relied on for the validation and reliability of secondary data.

 Research limitations

-Limitation of the study arose from lack of insufficient time and the very small data set of less than a year post the law was amended.
+Limitation of the study arose from lack of sufficient time and the very small data set of less than a year post the amendment of the public pensions law.
 The lack of previous research works on the selected topic was also another limiting factor.

 RESULTS

-The data analysis results using both the tabulation data analysis method and DVR econometric model are discussed below.
+The data analysis results using the two data analysis methods – categorisation and tabulation data analysis method and the DVR econometric model are discussed below.

 Characteristics of respondents